-N. Residential Storage Sheds - Gravel Access
+N. Storage Shed Access

-Addressing driveway surface for residential storage sheds.
-Currently, if a residential property owner wants to build a detached storage shed on a property having a gravel driveway, TMC 18.50.020(A)(1) requires compliance with the current parking regulations.
-In this case, TMC 18.50.030(B) requires residential property owner to convert the driveway to a hard surface.
+Addressing driveway surface for storage sheds in low-density residential zone districts.
+Currently, if a property owner wants to build a detached storage shed in a low density residential property having a gravel driveway, TMC 18.50.020(A)(1) requires compliance with the current parking regulations.
+In this case, TMC 18.50.030(B) requires property owner in a low density residential property to convert the driveway to a hard surface, such as asphalt or concrete